 Except in newborns, colds themselves are not dangerous.
-They usually go away in four to 10 days without any special medicine.
+They usually go away in 4 to 10 days without any special medicine.
 Unfortunately, colds do wear down your body's resistance, making you more susceptible to bacterial infections.

 If your cold is nasty enough, seek medical attention.
 Your doctor likely will examine your throat and ears.
 He or she may take a throat culture by brushing the throat with a long cotton-tipped swab.
 This will show whether you have a bacterial infection, which requires treatment with antibiotics.

 Call Your Doctor About a Cold If: